MARINE PROTECTED AREAS IN THE AZORES

 RAMPA significantly increases the percentage of protection in the national EEZ.
 However, these MPAs have not yet been effectively implemented and managed.

-The new Azores Marine Park includes new oceanic Marine Protected Areas that protect 30% of the Azores' sea, with half of this area completely closed to any extractive activity.
+On 1 January 2026, RAMPA entered into force.
+The new Azores Marine Park includes new Oceanic Marine Protected Areas that protect 30% of the Azores' sea, with around half of this area completely closed to any extractive activity.
 This legislation also provides the legal framework and deadlines for the implementation and management of the network.

-The Coastal Marine Protected Areas are now integrated into RAMPA, remaining under the current legal framework of the Island Natural Parks.
+The Coastal Marine Protected Areas are now integrated into RAMPA, while remaining, until their revision, under the current legal framework of the Island Natural Parks.